scionassociation/scion-overview_I-D/draft-perrig-scion-overview.md

 Shortcut paths that avoid a core AS are possible, if the up- and down-path contain the same AS, or if a peering link is available between an AS in the up-path and an AS in the down-path segment.
 Cryptographic protections ensure authentic path segments and prevent unauthorized path combinations.

 The path segments contain compact hop-fields, that encode information about which interfaces may be used to enter and leave an AS.
 The hop-fields are cryptographically protected, preventing path alteration.
-This so-called Packet-Carried Forwarding State (PCFS) replaces signalling to use a path, ensuring that routers do not need any local state on either paths or flows.
+This so-called Packet-Carried Forwarding State (PCFS) replaces signaling to use a path, ensuring that routers do not need any local state on either paths or flows.

 # Deployments